TEKKSUNN/tic-tac-toe/README.md

 That's because it is.
 I forgot to read the rest of the instructions.
 Oh well...
 At the very least I integrated the ability to play tic tac toe manually "pre-game".
 And as an excuse to not integrating the changing of names, I gave the ability to play against the computer.

+## Fine
+Fine, I finally added player vs player, it took me less than 2 or 2 hours.